Apply for a grant

 4. Can one organization submit multiple proposals?

-No. We only accept one proposal per organization per granting cycle.
+We only consider one proposal per organization per granting cycle.
 If an organization submits multiple proposals, we will only review the one that is submitted first.

 5. Can we save our application as a draft and return later?